Physical Therapy Guide to Ankle Fracture

 - Apply ice to reduce pain and swelling.

-- Instruct you to keep the involved ankle elevated to control swelling.
+- Instruct you to keep the injured ankle elevated to control swelling.

 - Instruct you to walk without putting weight on the injured ankle, using crutches or a walker.